kianryan/kianryan.github.io/_posts/2008-11-17-took-you-long-enough.md

 I should practice what I preach.

 So, last night I finally put a halt to my blog engine.
-It&#8217;s undergone four or five complete rewrites and has never made it to the point I consider &#8220;production&#8221;.
-There are chunks of it which will get reused elsewhere, but for now it&#8217;s time to explore new projects.
-And so, in its void I&#8217;ve decided to use WordPress.
+It’s undergone four or five complete rewrites and has never made it to the point I consider “production”.
+There are chunks of it which will get reused elsewhere, but for now it’s time to explore new projects.
+And so, in its void I’ve decided to use WordPress.
 My [partner](http://www.catashton.co.uk/) has been using WordPress for several months now, and as a blogging platform it seems reliable enough to meet my needs.
-I can now get on with more writing, more coding and more photography without having to worry about &#8220;oh, must get that blogging platform finished so I can post this article!&#8221;.
+I can now get on with more writing, more coding and more photography without having to worry about “oh, must get that blogging platform finished so I can post this article!”.

 So this should mean you start to see more of me writing.
-Here&#8217;s to the Blogosphere.
+Here’s to the Blogosphere.